SoyMilkIsOk/terp-mirror/README.md

   prompts read correctly.
 * **UI rotation** &mdash; Rotate the spinner, prompt, and prize overlays in 90° increments to match cameras that are mounted sideways.
 The camera feed remains upright; only the pop-up UI elements rotate.
+Rotated overlays hug the same top edge as the default layout so the prompt stays near the physical top of the display after you pivot the projector.
 * **Min contour area** &mdash; Ignore blobs smaller than this number of pixels.
 * **Min circularity** &mdash; Reject candidates whose contour circularity (`4πA / P²`) falls below the threshold.
 Rounder hands or props score closer to